Travel writing based on first-hand experience

 Where to take the shuttle to Little Petra

-The shuttles are located behind the reception immediately to the left before heading towards the Main Trail.
-They are not marked, so they can be difficult to spot.
+The shuttles are located behind the reception, immediately to the left before heading towards the Main Trail.
+They are not marked, so they can be challenging to spot.

 How long to go to Little Petra